 Blocks are individually protected by their own SPB or DPB lock bits which are set to "1" after power up.
 When the system accepts and executes WPSEL instruction, the bit 7 in security register will be set.
 It will activate WRLR, RDLR, WRPASS, RDPASS, PASSULK, WRSPB, ESSPB, SPBLK, RDSPBLK, WRDPB, RDDPB, GBLK, GBULK etc instructions to conduct block lock protection and replace the original Software Protect Mode (SPM) use (BP3~BP0) indicated block methods.
 Under the Advanced Sector protection mode (WPSEL=1), hardware protection is performed by driving WP#=0.
 Once WP#=0 all array blocks/sectors are protected regardless of the contents of SPB or DPB lock bits.

 The sequence of issuing WPSEL instruction is: CS# goes low \rightarrow sending WPSEL instruction to enter the individual block protect mode \rightarrow CS# goes high.
+The WREN command must be executed before issuing the WPSEL command.

 Write Protection Selection